SamiAziz/Auto-category-detection-and-items-prohibited-detection/README.md

 *Model Evaluation and Selection*

 The entire image training datasets of 60,000 and my own dataset were split into 80 train/20 validation.
-And for Text dataset was split into into 80 train/20 test, and all scores reported below.
+And for Text dataset was split into 80 train/20 test, and all scores reported below.

 The official metric was classification rate (accuracy).

 **Image Classification CNN scores:**
    -  Accuracy 96.73 %
-    I think it takes high accuracy because the images dataset that i have created is small.
+    I think it takes high accuracy because the images dataset that I have created is small.

 **Text Classification KNN scores:**
    - Accuracy 87.24 %